olexiy86/bellabeat/README.md

 Adding additional measurement to **Ivy Health Tracker** that monitors sleep inertia will greatly improve users' awareness and understanding about resting and activity status.
 Also adding device notification (via phone app or tracker) to let user know when to get up from bed to establish healty habits.
 Low sleep inertia reflects better quality of sleep and higher energy level, and vice versa.

-## Creating an interactive dashboard in Tableau.
+## Creating interactive dashboard in Tableau.
 To demonstrate relations between sleep inertia and calories, activity minutes and  heart rate, we created an interactive dashboard [Wellnes metrics](https://public.tableau.com/views/Dailyheartratetrend/Dashboard1?:language=en-US&:sid=&:display_count=n&:origin=viz_share_link).
 By using filter ‘user’  this dashboard demonstrates how key metrics change from user to user.
 Since the heart rate dataset was limited to only 7 distinct user Ids, the filter has only 7 options.
 There is one user that has no data on ‘sleep inertia’.